Assad says only "crazy" leaders kill own people

 Peaceful protests against Assad, inspired by the Arab Spring in Tunisia and Egypt, were met with massive force as soon as they began in March.

-Now Syria is creeping closer to civil war as armed opposition groups organize and move into some city districts.
+Now Syria is creeping closer to civil war as armed opposition groups organise and move into some city districts.

 Assad conceded that some members of his armed forces had gone too far, but said they had been punished.